-I've appeared at conventions like Pax East, Gen Con and DragonCon; read at book festivals in Atlanta, Brooklyn and Boston; spoken at universities like MIT, Notre Dame, Bryn Mawr and LSU; and appeared at dozens of bookstores, book groups, high schools, libraries, and other venues.
+I've appeared at conventions like Pax East, Gen Con and DragonCon; read at book festivals in Atlanta, Brooklyn and Boston; spoken at universities like Harvard, MIT, Notre Dame, Bryn Mawr and LSU; performed my poetry in Paris, London, and Los Angeles; and appeared at dozens of bookstores, book groups, high schools, libraries, and other venues.

-Here are some of the events I can happily bring to your lecture hall or dungeon.
-Custom topics and talks also possible.
+Below are some of the events I can happily bring to your lecture hall, writing class or dungeon.
+Custom topics and talks are also possible.